 The 'uTe' Gyroplane

-The Rivaero ‘uTe’ (so-named for its ‘utility’ capability) is an attempt to assimilate, enhance and develop best-practice gyroplane technology in order to introduce a safe, reliable utility gyroplane, designed specifically to be operated in the ‘Special Purposes Operations’ categories in accordance with SACAA TGM – Part 21.
+The Rivaero ‘uTe’ (so-named for its ‘utility’ capability) is an attempt to assimilate, enhance and develop best-practice gyroplane technology onto a single platform and, in so doing, produce a safe, reliable utility gyroplane designed specifically for the more stringent demands of commercial operations.

-The major inspiration during the R & D phase of the uTe design programme was ‘modularity’ – this design philosophy envisages fast, fuss-free conversion between many different roles in private, commercial, government-agency and quasi-military operations.
-Although very well-suited for recreational flying, the new Rivaero uTe has been specifically designed and built to be utilised in these Special Purposes Operations, or wherever else a rugged, work-horse gyroplane may be required.
+The major focus throughout the uTe R & D process was ‘adaptabiliity.’
+This design philosophy envisages quick & easy conversion between different roles, whether in private, commercial, government-agency or quasi-military operations.
+Although very well-suited for recreational flying, the new Rivaero uTe has been specifically designed and built to be utilised in special purposes operations – wherever a rugged, work-horse gyroplane may be required.

-Innovation is one of the key driving forces behind our design philosophy at Rivaero and the new uTe prototype is bursting with innovative ideas and features:
+Innovation is one of the key driving forces behind our design philosophy at Rivaero and the new uTe prototype is brimming with innovative ideas and features:

 Initial digitizing ‘point-cloud’